AramArakelyan22/TVShowsSearch/README.md

 * [React-Native] - To create Native Mobile Application!
 * [Redux] - awesome tool for managing the state.
-* [React-Native-Navigation] - great toll for managing the navigation between screens.
+* [React-Native-Navigation] - great tool for managing the navigation between screens.
 * [axios] - a Javascript library used to make HTTP requests

 And of course TVShowsSearch itself is open source with a [https://github.com/AramArakelyan22/TVShowsSearch.git]